Josh Andrews (footballer): Birmingham City

 Andrews joined another League Two club, Rochdale, on 10 August 2021 on loan for the 2021–22 season.
 He made his debut a week later, replacing the injured Jake Beesley after 24 minutes of a 2–1 defeat at home to Forest Green Rovers.
 Andrews started the next match, away to previously unbeaten Northampton Town; after 73 minutes, he beat the offside trap to score his first senior goal and help his side secure their first win of the season.
 Injury again interrupted his progress: a hamstring problem kept him out for several weeks, but he returned to form, with four goals from twelve matches.
 According to Rochdale manager Robbie Stockdale, he was getting into good positions but needed to take his chances: "I think he himself would say he probably should be on five or six now – which would be a good return for the games he has been available for."
 After turning his ankle in January 2022, he returned to Birmingham for treatment.
 Having demonstrated his fitness with a "thunderbolt goal" for Birmingham's U23s, he made five brief substitute appearances for Rochdale over the last six weeks of the season to take his totals to five goals from 22 matches in all competitions.

 In April 2022, Birmingham took up their option to extend Andrews' contract for a further year.
 In July, he joined another League Two club, Doncaster Rovers, on loan until January 2023.
 After five appearances without scoring, Andrews returned to Birmingham for treatment to tendonitis in his knee, and did not play for Doncaster again.

 Another League Two club, Accrington Stanley, signed Andrews on 22 July 2023 on loan for the coming season.
 He played the whole of the opening fixture, a 3–0 win at home to Newport County, and in the EFL Cup against Bradford City, he tied the scores with a powerful header shortly after coming on as a second-half substitute, but Stanley lost the match on penalties.
 Andrew scored six goals from 22 appearances in all competitions before being recalled by Birmingham on 1 February 2024, transfer deadline day.

 Gillingham

 Andrews joined League Two club Gillingham on 1 February 2024 for an undisclosed fee.
 Injuries prevented Andrews from making his debut for the Kent side until 23 March, when he appeared as a 79th-minute substitute in a 3–2 away win over Morecambe.
 He made his first start on 13 April in a 3–0 win against Barrow; in first-half stoppage-time, he took Remeao Hutton's through ball round the goalkeeper to open the scoring, and in the second half, he won the corner from which a Barrow player scored an own goal.
 He finished the season with seven appearances and one goal.

+He was released by Gillingham at the end of the 2025–26 season.

+Grimsby Town

+In June 2026, it was announced that Andrews would sign a two-year deal for Grimsby Town on 1 July 2026.